-- May not be suitable for everybody including those with significant liver disease, osteoporosis, osteopenia (low bone mineral density) or low levels of magnesium in their blood.
+- May not be suitable for everybody including those with significant liver disease, osteoporosis, osteopenia (low bone mineral density), or low levels of magnesium in their blood.

 - PPIs (including Nexium) have been associated with an increased risk of osteoporosis-related fractures of the hip, wrist, or spine.
-The risk is higher in those who take high dosages for prolonged periods of time or who are aged 50 and older.
+The risk is higher in those who take high dosages for prolonged periods or who are aged 50 and older.

 - Prolonged treatment (greater than 24-36 months) may cause vitamin B12 deficiency.
 The risk is greater in women, people aged less than 30, and with higher dosages.

 - Administration of PPIs (such as Nexium), has been associated with acute interstitial nephritis, a severe inflammation of the kidneys.
 May occur on medication initiation or at any point of therapy.
-Symptoms include fever, rash and generalized aches and pains.
+Symptoms include fever, rash, and generalized aches and pains.
 Discontinue Nexium and seek medical advice.